nheron/droolsonboarding/gettingStarted/first_rule_language_element.md

 Drools can be viewed in a synthetic picture like this :
 ![](drools/lesson1_fig17.png)

-- the production memory contains all the rule definition (in our case the drl for the moment)
+The production memory contains all the rule definition (in our case the drl for the moment).
-- The working memory which created with the session and we can add facts to it with the method insert.
+The working memory which created with the session and we can add facts to it with the method insert.
-- The agenda which contains all the rules that can be fired.
+The agenda which contains all the rules that can be fired.
-- The pattern Matcher which is the algorithm that is used to match the rules on the facts given.
+The pattern Matcher which is the algorithm that is used to match the rules on the facts given.
 In drools latest version, there are many different algorithm that are used (The main one is the rete algorithm).

 On each of those parts, it is possible to add a callback when we create a Session.